NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

     * "Inconclusive" if two alternative allele exists, and one matches while the other does not
     * "Unknown" if no validation sequence exists
 6. Column #121 __GDC_Valid_Somatic__ is TRUE if GDC_Validation_Status is "Valid" and the variant is "Somatic" in validation calls.
 It is FALSE if these criteria are not met

+### FILTER Value Definitions (column 111)

+* __oxog :__ Signifies that this variant was determined to be an OxoG artifact.
+This was calculated with [D-ToxoG](http://archive.broadinstitute.org/cancer/cga/dtoxog)
+* __bPcr :__ Signifies that this variant was determined to be an artifact of bias on the PCR template strand.
+This was calculated with the [DKFZ Bias Filter](https://github.com/eilslabs/DKFZBiasFilter).
+* __bSeq :__ Signifies that this variant was determined to be an artifact of bias on the forward/reverse strand.
+This was also calculated with the [DKFZ Bias Filter](https://github.com/eilslabs/DKFZBiasFilter).